hiblup/hiblup.github.io/index.md

 ## Installation

-[Microsoft R Open](https://mran.microsoft.com/download/)(MRO) could speed up the mathematical calculation of HIBLUP, it includes multi-threaded math libraries.
+[Microsoft R Open](https://mran.microsoft.com/download/) (MRO) could speed up the mathematical calculation of HIBLUP, it includes multi-threaded math libraries.
 These libraries make it possible for so many common R operations, ***such as matrix multiply/inverse, matrix decomposition, and some higher-level matrix operations***, to compute in parallel and use all of the processing power available to [reduce computation times](https://mran.microsoft.com/documents/rro/multithread/#mt-bench).
-For Linux and macOS, MRO will be installed automatically with HIBLUP package included and no root permission requirements.
+For Linux and macOS, our shell script could automatically install MRO with HIBLUP package included, and no root permission requirements.
 For Windows, we highly suggest users to install MRO for HIBLUP.
 Following steps below to complete installation:
 ### Install on Linux or macOS
 ```shell
 $ chmod 755 ./hiblupInstaller.sh
 $ ./hiblupInstaller.sh
 ```
 After installed successfully, restart the terminal or source the system path file, then type `hiblup` to start (needn't to `library(hiblup)`).
 For R script file (yourscript.r), it can be run directly by `hiblup yourscript.r` instead of `Rscript yourscript.r`
 ### Install on Windows
 ```R
 > install.packages(c("RcppArmadillo", "bigmemory"))